Chapter 2: The Honor System

 Students often have trouble distinguishing between privileged information and common knowledge.
 An idea is often considered common knowledge if it is encountered at least three times in separate sources during one's research into a particular subject.
 (Reprints of one source do not constitute separate sources.)

-Students should realize that an act of plagiarism may include some degree of premeditation or may be the result of carelessness or ignorance of acceptable forms for citation.
-Regardless of intent or premeditation, the act is plagiarism and is a violation of the Honor Code.
+Students should realize that an act of plagiarism may include some degree of premeditation or may be the result of carelessness or ignorance of acceptable forms for citation; the act is plagiarism in any case and is a violation of the Honor Code.
 Students, therefore, must be conscious of their responsibilities as scholars under the Honor System, to learn to discern what is included in plagiarism as well as in other breaches of the Honor Code, and must know and practice the specifications for citations in scholarly work.
 The following examples illustrate the kinds of problems that can arise.

 "The characters in Othello are both allegorical and realistic at once.
 Characters like Iago and Desdemona are recognizable both as persons and at the same time devils, demigods and forces in nature.
 It is Shakespeare's achievement as an artist that he is capable of creating visions of life as people live it at the same time that he is able to understand life in terms of social and cosmic symbols.
 In this paper I will discuss the allegorical elements in the play, the skeleton of ideas and actions with which the characters give meaning to the play."